What does a forensic musicologist do?

 Given two works, “Song A” and a more recent “Song B,” is there similarity that is likely to have resulted from copying and not merely by coincidence or “independent creation?”
 And are the shared elements sufficient, and unique or original to Song A, such that the appropriation is unlawful?

-“We look at the notes!”
+So “we look at the notes!”
 That’s certainly the cliche.
-I say it, and I’ve heard other musicologists say it.
-The truth is that the process is very involved, and can go in as many directions as any investigation might, but lets at least cover the basics.
+I’ve said it, and I’ve heard other musicologists say it, but the truth is that my process is very involved, and can go in as many directions as any investigation might.
+But let’s at least cover some basics.

-First, the law requires that our methodologies be generally accepted.
+First, the law requires that my methodologies be generally accepted.
 We can’t employ astrology to figure out if you copied that Taylor Swift song.

 Critical listening and transcription.

-We listen.
-We identify the parts of the works that are relevant to our basic questions and we “zoom in” on those parts, figuratively and literally.
-We transcribe the parts which is to say we write out the music, place notes on staves, and create other graphical visual representations, of which there are several.
-It would be descriptive if figurative to say we write the music on vellum paper, hold the vellum up to the light, and see if the notes line up.
-What we actually do is pretty similar.
-We put the transcriptions on different staves, lined up, time-corrected, and spaced (we use notation software that does the lining up stuff for us) so we can see (and also demonstrate) similar events more clearly.
-And at this point, quantitatively, we could make observations such as the percentages of notes with “pitch” in common, occurring at like or similar time values, and held for like or similar durations.
-We might even ask the most obvious question, “How many notes are common to two works?”
+It usually begins here.
+I listen.
+I identify the parts of the works that are relevant to the basic questions and I “zoom in” on those parts, figuratively and literally.
+I transcribe the parts, which is to say I write out the music, place notes on staves, and create other graphical visual representations, of which there are several.
+It would be descriptive if figurative to say I write the music on vellum paper, hold the vellum up to the light, and see if the notes line up.
+What I actually do is pretty similar.
+I put the transcriptions on different staves, lined up, time-corrected, and spaced (I use notation software that does the lining up for me) so I can see — and also demonstrate — similar events more clearly.
+And at this point, quantitatively, I could make observations such as the percentages of notes with “pitch” in common, occurring at like or similar time values, and held for like or similar durations.
+I might even ask the most obvious question, “How many notes are common to two works?”
 But while this could be initially impressive, especially to non-experts (judges and juries included), the individual notes aren’t really “music.”
 In fact, weak arguments that take the form, “29 percent of notes in these 16 measures are the same, either in pitch or rhythmic placement” and argue the probability mathematics, or conversely tout the familiar idea that “there are only 12 notes” are among the coarsest type of analysis.

 Everything to this point has identified the quantitative “gross similarities.”
 We want to eventually get ourselves to an assessment of “net similarities.”
 Net of what, you ask.
-Net of what’s musicologically insignificant; things that aren’t original to our “Song A” either by virtue of appearing in prior art, or because they’re excluded from protection by copyright law, elements such as scales.
+Net of what’s musicologically less significant, which could be for all kinds of reasons, such as things that aren’t original to our “Song A” either by virtue of appearing in prior art, or because they’re excluded from protection by copyright law, elements that are very common across music.
+Things that are basic language more than they’re poetry.

 With gross similarity laid out, the musicologist can analyze more qualitatively.
 Beyond the sheer “amount of similarity” we might discern, “are these likely or unlikely similarities?”
 Because, of course, the more unlikely they are, the more they substantiate the unlikeliness of coincidence: the more “probative of copying” the similarities are.
 This is certainly the stuff of musical expertise itself.
 Arriving at meaningful values for likeliness or unlikeliness is complex.
 Lots of data needs to be considered and knowledge brought to bear to arrive at such a judgment and we can’t summarize music theory and history here.